sfeir-open-source/sfeir-school-dbt/docs/markdown/30-models/90-lab.md

 <!-- .slide: class="exercice" -->

-# Building your first model
+# Create and document your first model
 ## Lab

 Using what you've learned so far:

-* Create a "sales_area" model
+* Create a "fake", static model
-* Use a model property file to declare your model
+* Use a model property file to add options and docs
-* What happens if you simply rename your sql file ?